Building a modern marketing tech stack: essential tools and tips

 Before investing in MMM, make sure your marketing team has enough data to build a reliable model.
 We generally recommend at least a year of data on a daily aggregation.
 Check out this resource for more information on assessing your data for MMM.

-Experimentation platforms enable marketers to test different variations of campaigns and customer experiences.
+Web & App experimentation platforms enable marketers to test different variations of owned campaigns and customer experiences.
 It compares a test group with a control group, typically with multivariate or A/B testing.
-This tool is critical for confirming how your marketing impacts sales (whereas MMM provides an estimate).

 When assessing experimentation tools, consider: